-Failed System: Any Septic System which fails to protect the public health, safety, and environment as determined by the Truro Board of Health, including but not limited to:
+Failed System: Any Septic System which fails to protect the public health, safety and environment as determined by the Truro Board of Health, including but not limited to:

-- a) any system which must be pumped in excess of two (2) times in a twelve-month period. - b) any system which includes a component that the Board of Health determines is structurally unsound. - c) any system which discharges effluent directly or indirectly to the surface of the ground through ponding, surface breakout or damp soils above the disposal area or to a wetland. - d) any system which meets any of the failure criteria itemized on the Title 5 official inspection form as described in 310 CMR 15.303 or 310 CMR 15.304. - e) any system with a leaching area with less than 4-feet (for 1978-code systems) or 5-feet (for 1995-code systems) of vertical separation to ground water; this distance shall be measured in the field (not "per plan") by the inspector. - f) any cesspool as defined in Title 5 shall be deemed failed and shall be replaced with a Title 5 compliant system no later than December 31, 2023. - g) any system with leaching areas/pits that are at capacity, as defined in this Section 6 article 3.1.i. - h) any systems that were not designed to accommodate the present existing use of the facility served. - i) any system deemed as failing to protect public health, safety and the environment.

-To the extent a waiver would be consistent with the provisions of Title 5, the Board of Health may waive a finding that any of the foregoing systems have failed if the Board determines, at its sole discretion, that the system will continue to protect the public health, safety, and environment.
+- a) any system which must be pumped in excess of two (2) times in a twelve-month period; - b) any system which includes a component that the Board of Health determines is structurally unsound; - c) any system which discharges effluent directly or indirectly to the surface of the ground through ponding, surface breakout or damp soils above the disposal area or to a wetland; - d) any system which meets any of the failure criteria itemized on the Title 5 Official Inspection form as described in 310 CMR 15.303 or 310 CMR 15.304; - e) Any system with a leaching area with less than 4-feet (for 1978-code systems) or 5-feet (for 1995-code systems) of vertical separation to ground water; this distance shall be measured in the field (not "per plan") by the inspector. - f) Any cesspool as defined in title 5 shall be deemed failed and shall be replaced with a title 5 compliant system no later than December 31, 2023. - g) To the extent such a waiver would be consistent with the provisions of Title 5, the Board of Health may waive a finding that any of the foregoing systems have failed if the Board determines, at its sole discretion, that the system will continue to protect the public health, safety and environment.